potsutaro/UnbiasedKrylovSubspaceMethod/README.md

-# Lattice Spectroscopy Analysis with Unbiased Krylov subspace method
+# Lattice Spectroscopy with Unbiased Krylov subspace method

-A Python framework for spectroscopy analysis of lattice correlation functions based on the Transfer Matrix Generalized Eigenvalue Problem (TGEVP).
+A Python framework for spectroscopy analysis of lattice correlation functions based on the Unbiased Krylov subspace method (DOI: 10.1103/9891-x33t).

 The package provides an end-to-end workflow from raw correlation functions to spectroscopy observables.